Camptonville to Sierra City

 Lots of nice rock

 The descent ends at the North Yuba River bridge.
 Here begin the flat 10 miles.
-You’re along the river the entire way to Downieville, sometimes on the very brink and sometimes up the sidehill among the riparian treetops.
+You’re along the river the entire way to Downieville, sometimes on the very banks and sometimes up the sidehill among the riparian trees.
 The Yuba is a pretty, rocky stream with great swimming holes if you ignored my advice and are riding on a summer afternoon.
 Take in the river views on the ride out, because on the return ride you’re on the wrong side of the road and can see nothing much.
 There are lovely rock cuts on the high side of the road for much of the 10 miles.

 img_1168